 I started to embrace solo travel a little more than ten years ago, primarily intrigued by the stories of colleagues and close friends.
 Coming from a non-traveling family, this decision also meant breaking original ties and start testing my skills in a different environment, with no user manual or guide.

-Solo Travel: Contemplating the Matterhorn – Photo Courtesy: Joshua Earle @ Unsplash
+Solo Travel: Man Admiring the Matterhorn – Photo Courtesy: Joshua Earle @ Unsplash

 During all these years I’ve been an eco, active and cultural traveler, depending on the destination, and I became convinced that solo travel is the noblest expression of the art of traveling.
 To explain you why, I’ll share some quick observations that I’ve made during my most inspirational journeys: